 Characteristics of Female Pugs

-Since the female pug believes that you are living in her doggy queendom she will most likely feel she must protect her territory, which includes her humans, and ward off anyone that may come on to her domain by barking fiercely.
-Although, the female pug is fiercer, independent and more stubborn then the male pug, don’t let these little traits fool you.
-This little girl can suddenly go from stand offish to loving and sweet within a matter of minutes.
-Regardless of the female pugs mood swings she will be smothering you with lots of love and affection on her own terms.
+- Protective of you: Since the female pug believes that you are living in her doggy queendom she will most likely feel she must protect her territory, which includes her humans, and ward off anyone that may come on to her domain by barking fiercely.
+Although the female pug is fiercer, more independent and more stubborn than her male counterpart, don’t let these little traits fool you.
+This little girl can suddenly go from standoffish to loving and sweet within a matter of minutes.

+- Very affectionate: Regardless of the female pug's mood swings she will be smothering you with lots of love and affection on her own terms.
 When she feels that you are deserving of a little puppy love, she’ll come climbing upon your lap and smother you with puppy kisses and signature snorkels that only pugs can do so well.

 As stated earlier, if you do not plan on breeding or showing off your pug in competitions, you should consider spaying your female pug.
-If you don’t spay a female she will go through a seasonal heat every 6 months and can last up to 3 weeks.
+If you don’t spay a female she will go through a seasonal heat every six months and can last up to three weeks.
 During this cycle there would most likely be a bloody discharge that will become messy if not contained by using special pants designed for female dogs during their heat cycle.
 Spaying your female pug will keep her from wandering off looking for a male canine to mate with.
 Spaying your female pug is a sure way to prevent unwanted pregnancies.

 Differences Between Male and Female Pugs

-Okay, so now we have a little bit more information on the difference between the male pugs verses the female pugs.
-Males seem to be a little more laid back, adaptable to whatever your lifestyle may be, a go with the flow type dog.
+Okay, so now we have a little bit more information on the difference between the male pugs versus the female pugs.
+Males seem to be a little more laid back, adaptable to whatever your lifestyle may be, a go-with-the-flow type dog.
 On the other hand, the female pug seems to be a little more dominant, the protector of her domain.
 A female pug marches to her own tune and is a little smarter when it comes to training.
 Spaying a female pug is more costly and more abrasive than neutering a male.
 They both have their own way of showing aggression if not neutered.
 Male pugs can be a little more affectionate and eager to please.
 Female pugs prefer to hold back on their affections until they think you’re ready to receive it.